How big is the banking industry in the Great White North? What assets do Canadian banks hold?

 BMO’s total assets as of October 2020 amounted to US$706.155 billion, a 10.3% increase from 2019.
 Previous years’ figures were as follows – in 2019, US$641.192 billion, a 6.58% increase from 2018; in 2018, US$601.59 billion, a 10.97% increase from 2017.

 Canadian banking standards are so high that they make the Canadian monetary system one of the leading in the world.
 As mentioned in the statistics above, Canadian banking revolves around the five major banks in Canada.
+They have some of the most valuable stocks in the country.

 All banks are supervised under Canadian banking regulations.
 The Office of the Superintendent of Financial Institutions (OSFI) does prudential regulation and looks after financial stability, while the Financial Consumer Agency of Canada (FCAC) is responsible for market conduct and consumer protection.